Latent Causal Modeling for 3D Brain MRI Counterfactuals: Experiments

-We train our VQ-VAE model using 8566 t1-weighted brain MRIs pooled from two datasets: the Alzheimer's Disease Neuroimaging Initiative~\cite{petersen2010alzheimer} (ADNI (1511 subjects)) and the National Consortium on Alcohol and Neurodevelopment in Adolescence~\cite{brown2015national} (NCANDA (808 subjects)).
-Besides, 400 subjects are left for testing.
-Processing includes denoising, bias field correction, skull stripping, affine registration to a template (which correctes for difference in head size and thus sex and race), and normalizing intensity values between 0 and 1.
-The voxel resolution is 1mm and we pad each MRI to spatial resolution $144 \times 176 \times 144$.
-Based on the latent space of VQ-VAE, the DSCM model is trained on an in-house MRI dataset (PIs Drs.
-Pfefferbaum and Sullivan) with 826 samples from 400 subjects consisting of individual diagnosed with alcohol use disorder (AUD) and healthy controls.
-Compared to controls, the brain regions frontal, insula, and parietal lopes are smaller in those with AUD ~\cite{sullivan2018role}.
-Therefore, we build our casual graph, as in Fig.~\ref{fig:uncertain}, using these five variables, i.e., age, diagnosis, frontal, insula, and parietal.
-After the training, we evaluate the model with respect to its ability to create counterfactuals and the anatomical plausibility of the synthetic 3D MRIs.
+Once training is completed, we freeze the VQ-VAE and train and test the Deep Structural Causal Model (DSCM) on an in-house dataset (PIs: Drs.
+Pfefferbaum and Sullivan) of 826 T1-weighted MRIs from 421 subjects (age: 25 to 75 years) using five-fold cross-validation.
+199 of the 421 subjects are diagnosed with alcohol use disorder (AUD) while the rest are healthy controls.
+According to ~\cite{sullivan2018role}, the volumes of the frontal, insula, and parietal lopes are smaller in those with AUD (compared to controls).
+Therefore, we build our casual graph, as in Fig.~\ref{fig:uncertain}, based on the five variables age, diagnosis, frontal volume, insula volume, and parietal volume.
+We evaluate the model with respect to its ability to create counterfactuals and the anatomical plausibility of the synthetic 3D MRIs.